dreamcatcher-tech/network/Inbox/2024-12-09 1159 concept capturer.md

 So in a meeting, we would fire this tool up, and start having our audio streams go into this, so the concept gets filled out and reasoned about rapidly.

+We would have this list of topics being realtime detected, and we could close of some we are not interested in, which would stop those concepts coming up again.

 Develop an AI-driven conversational oversight tool that:

 1. Receives real-time, speaker-tagged, transcribed audio from a technical conversation.